How Much Does an Injection Mold Cost

 #1 Tooling Costs

-The tooling cost in injection molding depends most on part complexity.
-Parts that have sharp corners, thin ribs, or undercuts require more expensive tooling.
+The tooling cost in injection molding primarily depends on part complexity.
+Parts with sharp corners, thin ribs, or undercuts require more expensive tooling.

-Sharp edges can inhibit the use of circular cutters to necessitate further EDM.
-This secondary operation is important for small features.
-Thin ribs more than 0.5&#; (or thinner than .&#;) also require EDM.
+Sharp edges can inhibit the use of circular cutters, necessitating further EDM.
+This secondary operation is vital for small features.
+Thin ribs exceeding 0.5’ (or narrower than .) also require EDM.

-Undercuts make the matter complicated which requires more time for design and machining.
-Most of the times, such features are not possible to be incorporated due to the complex side actions, larger molds are needed.
-All of these factors substantially increase the tooling cost at the beginning.
+Undercuts add complexity, requiring additional time for design and machining.
+Often, such features cannot be incorporated due to complex side actions, necessitating larger molds.
+All these factors significantly increase the tooling cost upfront.

 #2 Energy Consumption